olexandr-konovalov/gapdays2014/index.md

 ## Sponsors

-This workshop is supported by [DFG Priority Project SPP 1489](http://www.computeralgebra.de/) and the [DFG Graduiertenkolleg "Experimentelle und konstruktive Algebra"](http://www.math.rwth-aachen.de/~Graduiertenkolleg/) at RWTH Aachen University.
+This workshop is supported by the [DFG Priority Project SPP 1489](http://www.computeralgebra.de/) and the [DFG Graduiertenkolleg "Experimentelle und konstruktive Algebra"](http://www.math.rwth-aachen.de/~Graduiertenkolleg/) at RWTH Aachen University.